Shandong Province

 Geography and Key Cities

-Shandong stretches from the North China Plain in the west to the Laoshan Mountains and coastline in the east, with the Yellow River forming its western border and numerous rivers and lakes creating fertile valleys.
-The climate is temperate monsoon, with hot, humid summers and cold, dry winters, influenced by both continental and maritime patterns.
+Shandong stretches from the fertile North China Plain in the west to the Laoshan Mountains and the coastline along the Yellow Sea in the east.
+Its western border follows the Yellow River, while a network of rivers, lakes, and irrigation channels creates some of China’s most productive agricultural land.
+The climate is temperate monsoon, bringing hot, humid summers and cold, dry winters, influenced by both continental conditions and maritime breezes from the sea.

 Shandong has a rich and varied history.
 The region was central to the development of Confucianism, with Qufu as the birthplace of Confucius, and has been significant since the Zhou dynasty.
 The Yellow River’s fertile plains supported early agriculture and settlement, while coastal trade connected Shandong to other parts of China and beyond.